LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 > "It's not unreasonable" -  this word came up over and over again when speaking to users.
 "We're only asking for the minimum, this is common sense - I'm not asking for something impossible"

+The subjectivity of the importance of an issue, and how this might differ between council and user was another key factor emerging;

+> We found something that might not be a priority for the  council might be the biggest thing in the user's life if it's their driveway that they're talking about.

 ### Experience maps

 The two user journeys created for the process were